manuellapaez/Agents-AzureAIFoundry/README.md

 # Agents-AzureAIFoundry
-Intelligent agent framework built on Microsoft Azure AI Foundry.
+**Intelligent agent framework built on Microsoft Azure AI Foundry.**

 This repository hosts the *rupturapdv* project, featuring a single active agent designed to detect and respond to product stockouts in retail locations by parsing emails, extracting structured data, and triggering automated actions.

 ## Features
-- **AI-Powered Email Parsing:** Uses the agent to extract rupture data from unstructured email content.
+- **AI-Powered Email Parsing:** Agent extracts rupture data from unstructured email content.
-- **Structured JSON Output:** Agent returns a consistent schema with fields like PDV, product, client, and recommended actions.
+- **Structured JSON Output:** Returns a consistent schema with fields like PDV, product, client, and recommended actions.
 - **Automated Action Execution:** Executes actions such as database logging, email alerts, and API calls based on agent output.
 - **Microsoft Graph Integration:** Secure email reading and dispatch using OAuth2 and Graph API.
-- **SQLite Persistence:** Local database stores rupture events for audit and analysis.
+- **SQLite Persistence:** Local database stores rupture events for analysis.
 - **API Simulation (placeholder):** Demand creation is currently mocked for testing purposes until the real API is available.
+- **Hybrid Recurrence Rule:** Even if the agent does not recommend, the code triggers alerts when recurrence is detected locally.

 ## Installation
-### Dependencies and Foundations
+### Dependencies

-This project builds on the following technologies and requirements:

-- **Python 3.11+**: Core language for agent logic and orchestration
-- **Microsoft Graph API**: Secure email access, dispatch, and event handling
+- Python 3.11+
+- Microsoft Graph API (OAuth2)
-- **Azure AI Foundry**: Agent orchestration and knowledge integration (agent: *rupturapdv*)
+- Azure AI Foundry (agent: *rupturapdv*)
-- **SQLite**: Lightweight local persistence (included by default)
+- SQLite (included by default)
-- **Microsoft 365 account**: Required for Graph API access
+- Microsoft 365 account (for Graph API access)
-- **RESTful API principles**: Used for future demand integration

-### Setup
-This repository assumes familiarity with Python environments, Azure AI Foundry, and Microsoft Graph.
-For this reason, no installation instructions are provided.
-All required dependencies are declared within the source files, and all relevant information about the solution is documented below.

 ### Development Environment
-This project was developed and tested using:

 - Visual Studio Code (v1.106.0)
 - Python 3.14.0
-- Azure AI Foundry (via web interface)
-- Microsoft Graph API (via registered Azure application)

-All scripts were executed locally using VS Code's integrated terminal and debugger.

 ## Usage
 ### 1. Configure Microsoft Graph Autentication